Teenage Brothers on Sex, Social Media, and What Their Parents Don’t Understand

 On Parents

-Carlos: Tell me what it was like to hear that mom had cancer.
+Carlos: Tell me what it was like to hear that Mom had cancer.

 Liam: It was rough.
 That was probably one of the worst, like, periods of just sadness.
 That day we got our exams back, and I was so excited.
 We were in the car, and I was like, “Mom, I got the highest score on my English exam in my class, and my team won first place in Field Day, and I was team captain, and I had such a fun time, and you have cancer.”